natanrolnik/natanrolnik-blog/_posts/2019-05-15-CodableEnumsWithAssociatedValues.md

 ---
-title: The power of enums with associated values and making them conform to Codable
+title: Using Codable to make enums with associated values even more powerful
 permalink: /codable-enums-associated-values
 date: 2019-05-15 12:00:00.000000000 +03:00
 comments: true